Ma Katyayani’s Battle with Mahishasura

 The story of Ma Katyayani and Mahishasura reminds us that the battle between good and evil is not just external but an internal tussle.

 When we are driven by negative emotions like hate, resentment, fear, ego, and criticism, the 'Asuras' (our darker side) grow stronger.
-But , when we follow Dharma and choose love, acceptance, and forgiveness, the 'Devtas' (our higher self) within us rise and get strengthened.
+But, when we follow Dharma and choose love, acceptance, and forgiveness, the 'Devtas' (our higher self) within us rise and get strengthened.

 The Sadhana Connection

 Devraj Indra symbolises the 5 senses (also called paanch indriya).
-His defeat by Mahishasur symbolises the five senses getting overpowered by the ego.
+His defeat by Mahishasura symbolises the five senses getting overpowered by the ego.
 The ego wants others to serve it, praise it, feed it, and obey it.
 In contrast, the Devtas represent our good values and positive actions, which grow through kindness, compassion, empathy, and love.

-When the Devas are activated, they lead us to the Tridev (Trinity) as in the story of Devi’s Avirbhava (appearance from the combined energies of all devas).
+When the Devas are activated, they lead us to the Tridev (Trinity) as in the story of Devi’s Avirbhava (appearance from the combined energies of all Devas).
 The radiance (Tej) from which Mahadevi is born is the energy—Taposhakti— which we create and build with sadhana.

 Ma Katyayani’s divine presence represents the inner strength we can awaken through faith, devotion, and self-purification.
 Just as the Devi killed Mahishasura, we, too, can overcome our inner demons and rise above negativity.

 We are proud Sanatanis, and spreading Sanatan values and teachings, our core mission.
 Our aim is to bring the rich knowledge and beauty of Sanatan Dharm to every household.
-We are committed to presenting Vedic scriptural knowledge and practices in a simple, accessible, and engaging manner so that people can benefit and internalise them in their lives.
+We are committed to presenting Vedic scriptural knowledge and practices in a simple, accessible, and engaging manner so that people can benefit and internalize them in their lives.

 Leave a comment